ngemily/532_report/src/responsibilities.md

 Connected components analysis is a method to extract information about objects in a _binarized_ image.  _Connectivity_, illustrated in Figure
-\ref{fig:connectivity}, is defined loosely as pixels that are touching each other.
+\ref{fig:connectivity}, is defined as pixels that (1) share edges or (2) share edges or vertices.
 A _binarized_ image is an image where there are only two pixel values, which represent background or non-background.
 This method was used to locate the different objects in view.

 \begin{figure}[htbp]
     \centering